Roomshambles0/interactive-whiteboard/README.md

-# Interactive-canvas (Next.js Drawing Application)
+# Interactive-Whiteboard (Next.js Drawing Application)

 This is a simple drawing application built with Next.js, leveraging the HTML canvas element for rendering, Rough.js for hand-drawn graphics, and Tailwind CSS for styling.